loneMtnTech/aci_fabric_manager/roles/switch_profiles/README.md

 switch_profiles
 =========

 Creates switch and interface profiles for a given range of nodes.Assumes leaf nodes are sequential and you want even-odd vpc peers.
 Supports fex attachments.
-For example, with a range of 200,205 you would get:
+For example, with a range of 101-104 you would get:

-200
-200-201
-201
-202
-202-203
-203
-204
-204-205
-205
+101
+101-102
+102
+103
+103-104
+104

+## Fex support
+fex support creates a int profile such as 101-fex.
+It assumes that 101-fex is attached to leaf 101.
+There is no customization to this.
+Also, leaf node ranges do not support the 200 range so this requires your leaf IDs to be in the 100 range to use this feature.

 Role Variables